 Tutorial system

-The school is divided into sections: the lower school (year 7 and 8), the senior school (years 9, 10 and 11) and the sixth form (years 12 and 13), with each section working as a team to provide top-quality pastoral care.
+Pupils have two form tutors, a head of year and a head of section, all of whom help to maximise their potential and enjoy their time at school.
+The school is divided into sections: the lower school (years 7 and 8), the senior school (years 9, 10 and 11) and the sixth form (years 12 and 13), with each section working as a team to provide top-quality pastoral care.

 Each form elects a form captain and deputy form captain on a yearly basis and from year 10 upwards pupils may stand for election for different positions linked to inter house activities.
 The pupils are encouraged to initiate and run clubs and societies, and a well-developed mentoring scheme gives both mentors and mentees experience of exercising rights and responsibilities.